Vi-dot1/Simple-GDExtensionCMake-Template/README.md

 ## Building your library

-When you build your library, it will be saved in `./build/bin/` Along with it a proper `.gdextension` file is generated
+When you build your library, it will be saved in `./build/bin/` along with it a proper `.gdextension` file is generated, placed in a folder according to what system is targeted to.

-The file is placed in a folder according to what system is targeted to, e.g if you're on windows, the file will be on `bin/lib/Windows/yourLibrary.dll`.
+e.g if you're on windows, the file will be on `bin/lib/Windows/yourLibrary.dll`.

-This build system only has targets for Mac, Windows and Linux.
+*(This build system only has targets for Mac, Windows and Linux.)*

 ## Testing